djplaner/memex/docs/sense/Teaching/Mathematics/my-approach-to-teaching-mathematics.md

 Beyond the norms/principles there will be a range of other insights/practices underpinning this approach.
 Possible examples include: lesson planning using [[productive-failure|productive failure]]; designing collaborative learning informed by [[complex-instruction|complex instruction]] and [[building-a-thinking-classroom|thinking classrooms]];  [[assessment-for-learning|assessment for learning]]; and leveraging digital technologies.

+## Resource practices

+- [[use-of-revealjs-for-presentations]] - thought is it may be nicer for code and mathematics, plus avoid MickeySoft

 ## Curriculum design

 Take units of work and draw on mathematical big ideas and RWWM to create a structure for the unit's mathematical knowledge and skills (K&S) that is meaningful/accessible to students.
 Develop graphical organisers and other assessment for learning practices/resources that have the students actively engaged with the structure and their progress.